GlacierMIP/GlacierMIP3/GlacierMIP3_protocol.md

 ## 2. Experiments to be performed by all participants

-In a nutshell, each participant **starts from a (modelled or observed) glacier geometry at the Randolph Glacier Inventory date** (for example 2003 for Hintereisferner in the European Alps), after which different **constant climate forcing** scenarios are imposed.
+In a nutshell, each participant **starts from a (modelled or observed) glacier geometry at the glacier-specific Randolph Glacier Inventory date** (for example 2003 for Hintereisferner in the European Alps), after which different **constant climate forcing** scenarios are imposed.
 The imposed step-change forcings are defined by 20-yr time slices extracted from CMIP6 GCM data ([see Section 6](#section-6)).
 The forcing will be randomly repeated for a long time period, ensuring that the glaciers reach an equilibrium with the imposed climatic conditions.
 Results will allow us to relate equilibrium glacier volumes and areas to air temperature increases above pre-industrial levels.

 In detail, the simulations will consist of three main steps: